howardbaek/insidethetv/content/authors/admin/_index.md

 - Visitors
 ---

-Statistics Major at the University of Washington who works on data analytics projects using R. My email is howardba@uw.edu
+Statistics Major (Mathematics Minor) at the University of Washington.
+My email is howardba@uw.edu